 In regard to physical recovery, that depends on the injuries the patient sustained.
 If, for example, a patient underwent an operation on the wrong side of their body or a surgery meant for a different patient, it’s likely they’ll need to go under the knife again to fix the original problem.
 This means a significantly longer recovery time and a higher risk of complications from having multiple operations performed on them.
 Other med mal victims could need physical therapy or home health care until they’ve reached a level where they can function independently again.

 It takes a tremendous amount of trust to allow a physician of any kind to perform a procedure or administer a medication.
 If that trust is broken, a patient could suffer mentally.
 If their recovery time is lengthened and they are immobile or unable to participate in activities they previously enjoyed, they could develop depression.
-In a rare instance a patient experiences anesthesia complications and awakens during surgery, they could need to see a licensed psychologist to cope with anything they remember.
+In a rare instance where a patient experiences anesthesia complications and awakens during surgery, they could need to see a licensed psychologist to cope with anything they remember.

 When it comes to the costs associated with a medical malpractice error, the bills can pile up quickly.
 Patients can be left with thousands and thousands of dollars in medical debt, with nowhere to turn.
 Without a medical malpractice claim, there are often few options when it comes to paying that debt off or receiving assistance.